Michbet/Portfolio-Website/Portfolio/Games/Astrolothree/body.md

 ## Background

-This was for a week long [game jam hosted by SGDA](https://itch.io/jam/sgda-spring-jam) during the spring semester of 2021 and the theme for the jam was "Rule of Three".
+I made Astrothree for a week long [game jam hosted by SGDA](https://itch.io/jam/sgda-spring-jam) during the spring semester of 2021 and the theme for the jam was "Rule of Three".
 The team consisted of my roommate and two people that I had never met, and it was all done virtual.
 I was the only one with prior game development experience I ended up leading the team.
 Additionally, this was the first time I had an artist on the team and another programmer.

 ## Summary